Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Appendix: Order Analysis

-We can now perform an order-by-order expansion of Eq.~(\ref{eq:EOM.15}).
+Although Eq.~(\ref{eq:order.4}) is somewhat complicated, it turns out that ${\bm P}(\omega)$ plays much the same role in the smaller ${\bm T}_1^\dagger$ space that ${\bm \Gamma}(\omega)$ plays in the full ${\bm T}^\dagger$ space.
+To see how this comes about, it is necessary to introduce the concept of order in the fluctuation operator [Eq.~(\ref{eq:MBPT.30})] and in $M_{xc}$ [Eq.~(\ref{eq:MBPT.31})].
+We can now perform an order-by-order expansion of Eq.~(\ref{eq:order.4}).
 Through second order only the ${\bm T}_2^\dagger$ part of ${\bm T}_{2+}^\dagger$ contributes, so we need not consider higher than double excitation operators.
 However we shall make some additional approximations.
-In particular, we will follow the usual practice and drop the last term in Eq.~(\ref{eq:EOM.15}) because it contributes only at second order (Fig.\ 10, supporting material \cite{suppl}) and appears to be small when calculating excitation energies and transitions moments using the Hartree-Fock approximation as zero-order.~\cite{SRM73,JOR75,S82,OS83,OJY84} For response functions like dynamic polarizabilities, their inclusion is more critical, improving the agreement with experiments. \cite{NJO80}
+In particular, we will follow the usual practice and drop the last term in Eq.~(\ref{eq:order.4}) because it contributes only at second order and appears to be small when calculating excitation energies and transitions moments using the Hartree-Fock approximation as zero-order~\cite{SRM73,JOR75,S82,OS83,OJY84}.
+For response functions such as dynamic polarizabilities, their inclusion is more critical, improving the agreement with experiments \cite{NJO80}.
+We will also have no need to consider the second term in